ccoutant/dwarf-locations/013-generalize-address-spaces.md

 into the DWARF6 standard with issue [241011.1 Expression Evaluation Context](https://dwarfstd.org/issues/241011.1.html).
-Unlike system memory where an address like 0x1000 refers to the same location independent of the evaluation context.
-GPU memory pools can be local to a GPU's processing unit and every processing unit may have its own memory pool.
+Unlike system memory where an address like 0x1000 refers to the same location independent of the evaluation context, GPU memory pools can be local to a GPU's processing unit and every processing unit may have its own memory pool.
 A couple of examples of this are: [Intel's Shared Local Memory](https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/2025-2/shared-local-memory.html)